Because standard economic theories have no answers to this type of crisis.

 This is not a simple theory.
 It is a thought that gives meaning to practice, especially but not only in extraordinary times.

 A rational response to the coronavirus requires recognizing that interdependencies between spheres of life are as fundamental to the economy as they are to epidemiology.
 The type of knowledge required requires a synergy between the social and natural sciences.
 Especially in conceptualizing the public interest.
 The question is to make sense of the relationship between what is rational when considered individually and when considered collectively.
-Recognizing the role of fundamental uncertainty and the consequent need for judgment and justification in formulating public policies, after the coronavirus, the economy must open up to new insights and recover old ones.
+Recognizing the role of fundamental uncertainty and the resulting need for judgment and justification in formulating public policies, after the coronavirus the economy must open up to new insights and recover old ones.

 In short, a rethinking of concepts and methods is very likely.
 Difficult moments like the present one are only a trigger for change.